cmosqueda/quickease-v2-reports/mobile/quizzes/catalog.md

     4. Perform CRUD operations or save the generated quiz.

 - **Q012: Search a quiz**

   - Description: The user should be able to search for an existing quiz.
   - Steps to perform:
     1. Click on the search button
     2. Enter the title of the quiz you wish to search.

+- **Q013: Share a quiz via URL copy**
+  - Description: The user should be able to share a public quiz to external apps/third party by sharing its URL.
+  - Steps to perform:
+    1. Long press on any of the existing quiz.
+This should display the floating options.
+    2. Click on the share link.

 ---